 How to Choose the Right Meditation Practice Depending On Your Ayurvedic Dosha

-Meditation offers a natural way to achieve and sustain a deep sense of serenity and relaxation at mental and physical levels.
+Meditation is a natural way to achieve and sustain a deep sense of serenity and relaxation at mental and physical levels.
 It is an integral part of Ayurveda and includes the teachings of this unique holistic system of medicine.

 What is meditation?